 Notwithstanding, this study has several potential limitations.
-Although the LCC was significantly detected, the isolated GWAS hit nodes were excluded from the downstream persistent homology analysis.
-Seed-expanding algorithms for detecting disease modules \cite{Wang2018} would be helpful; however, the role of seed connectors in simplicial homology features warrants elucidation.
+While the conventional disease module concept typically relies on connected components (0th homology class) of disease seeds, the proposed persistent disease module concept is a higher-order generalization of the LCC.
+Hence, it is hard to directly compare our homology approach to most other disease module identification algorithms.
+Therefore, It is essential to develop higher-order versions of seed-expanding algorithms to detect robust and reliable persistent disease modules.
+The role of seed connectors \cite{Wang2018} in homology features also warrants elucidation.
 As the uncertainty and incompleteness of GWAS and PPI network data are inevitable \cite{Menche2015}, how these errors and uncertainty affect the robustness of persistent disease modules remains unclear.
 Although no higher-dimensional hole ($n\ge2$) was present in our T2D GWAS hit data, higher-order interactions may play a significant role in disease pathobiology.
-The weighted topology of weighted simplicial complexes needs to be investigated as well \cite{Baccini2022}.
-The 1st persistent T2D disease module was found to be enriched with several cancer pathways.
+Dynamic topological data analysis approaches based on sequential data would provide more rigorous and robust results \cite{Ciocanel2021}.
+Tissue- or cell-type-specific networks \cite{Greene2015} should provide more biological information regarding persistent disease modules.
 Determining whether oncogenic mutations perturb PPI or higher-order interactions in the PPI network is a worthwhile endeavor \cite{Cheng2021}.
-Tissue- or cell-type-specific networks \cite{Greene2015} should provide more biological information regarding persistent disease modules.